OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Preliminaries

 * You'll first need to untar Maven 3.3.9 from the `bin` directory in the root of the repository if you haven't done so already.
-From the `templates/hw2` folder:

 ~~~
 tar -xvf apache-maven-3.3.9.tar
 ~~~

+You can untar into the `bin` directory or a directory of your chosing.
 We will be using the Maven `mvn` command frequently and we highly recommend you add the `<untarred maven directory>/bin`  to your PATH variable.
 If you don't, you'll need to substitute `mvn` with `<untarred maven directory>/bin/mvn`

-* Get the latest files from the instructor's repository by running
+* Get the latest files from the instructor's repository by running (from your repository directory)

 ~~~